Navya1707/Resilient-Multi-Node-Caching-Layer/README.md

 ## Configuration

-- To adjust the number of auxiliary servers, modify the `docker-compose.yml` file and add/remove auxiliary server instances as needed.
+-The number of auxiliary servers can be scaled dynamically by updating the docker-compose.yml configuration to add or remove instances.

-- The cache system's behavior, such as cache size, eviction policies, and request timeouts, can be configured in the server codebase.
+-Core cache parameters — including cache size, eviction policy, and request timeout — are customizable within the server’s configuration files.